oclipa/csharp-cheat-sheet/README.md

     }
 }
 ```
-At first glance, the above code would seem to indicate that `i` is incremented for each new delegate added to `printers`, however in practice what happens is that the compiler has associated the delegates with the variable `i` and the runtime will use whatever the value of `i` is at the time the delegate method is called (in the `foreach` loop).
+At first glance, the above code would seem to indicate that `i` is incremented for each new delegate added to `printers`, however in practice what happens is that the compiler has associated the delegates with the variable `i` and the run-time will use whatever the value of `i` is at the time the delegate method is called (in the `foreach` loop).

 Conceptually, the compiler does something like this: